-Now, as the chair of the Healthcare Innovation Team at Medtronic—the world’s largest medical device company— Harding and his colleagues are transforming medical products and services around the world.
+Now, as the chair of the 336 member Technical Fellows Organization at Medtronic—the world’s largest medical device company—Harding and his colleagues are transforming medical products and services around the world.
 A celebrated biomedical engineer and innovator, Harding and his team have developed Medtronic’s core technologies, which are used to treat nearly 40 medical conditions.
-In 2018 alone, the 300-member research team that Harding leads, filed 45 patent applications.
+In 2018 alone, the more than 200-member technology research team that Harding co-leads filed 45 patent applications.
 Harding is also the sole inventor of the first wireless pacemaker for the heart and co-inventor of countless other medical devices.

 Harding and his wife of 27 years, Madeline, reside in Chandler, Arizona, with their dogs, Roo and Ivi.